urpylka/img-builder/docs/README.md

 Project name is used for naming Wi-Fi access point, local hostname.

 To set own name of project you should to set `PROJECT` variable before run `./build.sh`.
 In Github Actions change it in `.github/workflows/makeimage.yml`.
-Otherwise will be used the name `builder`.
+Otherwise will be used the name `theimage`.

+### Image version

+Image version is used in the name of image and you can check it inside image in `/etc/builder`.

+To set own version of the image you can set `IMAGE_VERSION` before run `./build.sh`.
+Otherwise will be used 7 digits of the last commit in the repo.

+> In Github Actions is used the tag or the branch name provided by `github.ref` env variable.